Darshanmn27/DSA_CODING/Day4_Coding_Number_conversion/Readme.md

     res += r * Math.pow(8, i++);
     num /= 10;
 }
-Output:
-octal to decimal number conversion is: 34

 ✅ Highlights
-Uses Java’s inbuilt methods (Integer.toBinaryString(), Integer.toOctalString(), Integer.toHexString(), Integer.parseInt()).
+The program uses Java’s inbuilt methods:

+Integer.toBinaryString()

+Integer.toOctalString()

+Integer.toHexString()

+Integer.parseInt()

-Demonstrates how Java handles number system prefixes (0b, 0, 0x).
+It demonstrates how Java handles number system prefixes:

+Binary: 0b

+Octal: 0

+Hexadecimal: 0x

+📈 Time & Space Complexity
+Time Complexity: O(1) for each conversion as the operations are simple arithmetic operations.

+Space Complexity: O(1) as no additional space is used other than storing the results